er-ri/cheatsheets/README.md

 `Amazon SageMaker BlazingText` -> Provides highly optimized implementations of the **Word2vec(relationships)** and **text classification** algorithms.
 `Amazon SageMaker NTM(Neural Topic Model)` -> **Unsupervised**, used to organize a corpus of **documents** into topics that contain word **groupings** based on their statistical distribution.
 Same as `LDA`.
 `AWS DeepRacer` -> An autonomous 1/18th scale race **car** designed to test **RL** models by racing on a physical track.
-`Amazon Augmented AI` -> Implement **human reviews** and audits of ML predictions based on your specific requirements, including multiple reviewers.

 ### EC2 Types
 | Option | Discount |